Whitening and veneers are two popular smile makeover treatment options. Weigh their pros and cons with your needs.

 A. Porcelain veneers made in a dental laboratory or in the dental office using CAD/CAM typically are more expensive than composite, but can last 10 to 15 years.
 Traditional porcelain veneers cost from $925 to $2,500 per tooth.
 Comparatively, composite veneers cost approximately $250 to $1500 per tooth and are expected to last five to seven years.

 Q. Are veneers my only option if I want a smile makeover?

 A. No. Your cosmetic dentist will determine the cosmetic dentistry procedures that would be the best for you.
 Suggestions will be based on your desires and a thorough examination to determine the condition of your teeth and what problems, if any, may require dental treatment.
 Therefore, your smile makeover could involve teeth whitening, crowns, composite bonding, gingival sculpting, inlays and onlays or any other combination of cosmetic dental procedures that your dentist determines is right for your cosmetic treatment plan.

 Q. Does dental insurance pay for dental veneer procedures?

 A. As with most cosmetic dentistry treatments, dental insurance typically does not cover cosmetic dental veneers because the procedure is considered elective, similar to teeth whitening.
 However, other alternate treatment options, such as orthodontics to correct misaligned teeth, may be covered by some dental plans or additional cost orthodontic dental insurance plans.

 (Read more about dental insurance)

-A. Traditional porcelain veneers typically require the removal of tooth structure, sometimes beyond the enamel.
+A. Traditional veneers typically require the removal of tooth structure, sometimes beyond the enamel.
 Some porcelain veneers available today are placed completely in enamel in a minimally invasive and possibly "no preparation" way.